AckerApple/pdfbox-cli-wrap/README.md

 ### encrypt(pdfPath, outputPathOrOptions, options)
 - **pdfPath** - The PDF file to encrypt
-- **outputPathOrOptions** - he file to save the decrypted document to.
+- **outputPathOrOptions** - The file to save the decrypted document to.
 If left blank then it will be the same as the input file || options
 - **options** - {}
+    - **password**:                   The user password to the PDF, ignored if -certFile is specified. (alias of argument U)
     - **O**:                          The owner password to the PDF, ignored if -certFile is specified.
-    - **U**:                          The user password to the PDF, ignored if -certFile is specified.
+    - **U**:                          The user password to the PDF, ignored if -certFile is specified. (alias of argument password)
     - **certFile**:                   Path to X.509 cert file.
     - **canAssemble**:                true  Set the assemble permission.
     - **canExtractContent**:          true  Set the extraction permission.